KYVENetwork/wAR/README.md

 $wAR is an ERC-20 token that maps one-to-one to $AR.

 This is enabled by a _custodian_, a (trusted) entity responsible for running a bridge between the networks.
 It holds $AR and is responsible for minting and burning the equivalent amount of $wAR.
-Users interacts with the bridge when depositing and withdrawing $AR.
+Users interact with the bridge when depositing and withdrawing $AR.

 ## How It Works